 XB∀ND is the name of a video game modem/online service offered by Catapult in the mid-1990s.
 It allowed video game consoles to connect to the internet, so players could compete online, as well as check emails (or "xmails" as they were called here) and read news about the service.
 It also allowed players to chat to each other over the phone line while playing the game.
-Though not the first online service to be offered to video game consumers, such as the earlier Sega Meganet service in Japan, XB∀ND was one of the first to be released outside of Japan.
+While the Mega Modem was able to connect Mega Drives consoles over phone lines back in 1990, XB∀ND was one of the first of its kind to be released outside of Japan.

 As a third party invention, XB∀ND modems were available for several consoles - the Sega Mega Drive (Genesis) in North America and Brazil, and the Super NES, also in North America.
 The XB∀ND name was not retained across regions of the world.
-In Brazil the Mega Drive service came in the form of the Mega Net 2 (following the Tectoy Mega Net, a slightly different service).
+In Brazil the Mega Drive service came in the form of the Mega Net 2 (following the Mega Net, a different service).
 In Japan, the technology would later be used to power the Sega Saturn Modem - for more information on that XB∀ND service see the aforementioned article.

 As with most old online systems, the XB∀ND servers no longer exist, meaning the modems are without purpose.